Eva Ayllón: Career

 In 1979, Ayllón began touring internationally, with appearances in Europe, the United States, Canada, and Japan and since then her music and live performances are requested on a yearly basis at international music events.
 In 1989, Ayllón was invited to join Los Hijos del Sol, a supergroup made up of Peruvian musical stars, developed by producer Ricardo Ghibellini in an effort to promote Peruvian music through performance and recording.
+She represented Peru in the OTI Festival 1991 with the song "Enamorado de estar aquí" along Fahed Mitre.

 Ayllón released her first US album, Eva!
 Leyenda Peruana, on Times Square Records in 2004.
 Since then, Ayllón's musical presence continues to expand boundaries.
 In her commitment to broaden the awareness of Afro-Peruvian culture, Ayllón changed her residence from Lima, Peru to New Jersey that same year.
 Leyenda Peruana gained praise and recognition in different latitudes, and in Germany it received the Critic's Choice Award for Best Traditional Recording.

 In 2007, Ayllón participated as a judge at Latin America's largest music festival, the Viña del Mar International Song Festival.
 In April, Ayllón released a live concert DVD recording titled Live from Hollywood.

 Ayllón has produced over 30 records, and nominated ten times for the Latin Grammy.
 Her latest release, "48 años después", is a compilation of her greatest hits, and revisits the musical styles that she has performed over the last four decades.
 In 2008, she performed at a sold out Carnegie Hall on November 8 in New York.